Talalay vs. Dunlop Latex: What’s the Difference?

 Talalay latex is renowned for its luxurious feel and uniform support.

-Its production involves a specialized process that sets it apart from Dunlop latex.
+Its production involves a specialised process that sets it apart from Dunlop latex.

 Here’s a detailed breakdown of the Talalay latex manufacturing process: